nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 If the attribute `namespace` is missing, then the type is placed in the global namespace.

+* An optional attribute `default` which provides the default value of the enumeration.

+If the attribute `default` is missing, then the value of the enumeration is set to 0.

+* An optional attribute `serialize_type` which provides the type of the enumeration for serialization.

+If the attribute `serialize_type` is missing, then the serialization type is set to FwEnumStoreType or equivalently, I32.

 _Examples:_ Here is an XML enumeration `E` in the global namespace:

 `<enum name="E">` ... `</enum>`